Loading

 The COVID-19 pandemic has made alternative investment products more popular than ever and many investors continue to strive for high profits.
 As a result, cryptocurrencies such as Bitcoin are in focus again.
 In Germany, they are treated differently from a tax perspective than income from shares, investments or other financial transactions.

-From the point of view of the tax office, the earnings from trading Bitcoins, Ethereum, Ripple and Co. are comparable to profits from works of art or other valuables.
+From the point of view of the tax office, the earnings from trading Bitcoins, Ethereum, Solana, Ripple and Co. are comparable to profits from works of art or other valuables.
 This has the positive effect that profits from the sale of such digital currencies can be tax-free.

 When is Bitcoin tax-free?